-CAS 50: College Preparation and Professionalism (0 credit hours)
+CAS 50: College Preparation and Professionalism (o credit hours)

 CAS 50, a prerequisite to undergraduate coursework, is a foundational course that supports candidates transitioning into Reach University.
-This course covers program expectations, concentration options, and strategies for success in a jobembedded program that employs the Oxford Tutorial Method.
-CAS 50 is appropriate for incoming candidates, and is required for first-year placement students.
-(Previously DEP 50) Credit: 0 unit Prerequisites: none
+This course covers program expectations, concentration options, and strategies for success in a job-embedded program that employs the Oxford Tutorial Method.
+CAS 50 is appropriate for incoming candidates and is required for first-year placement students.
+(Previously DEP 50).
+Prerequisites: none